phil-anderson/blurp/README.md

 WORK IN PROGRESS - CHECK BACK LATER

 *TODO*
-* Rename EffectBase to Effect, and Effect to something like Atomic Effect (or maybe even merge with TweenEffect)
+* Rename EffectBase to Effect, and Effect to something like AtomicEffect (or maybe even merge with TweenEffect)
+* Need a programmatic zOrder example
 * Sprite copying / prototyping
 * Have two stages, one for HUD.
 Sprites can be drawn on HUD layer instead.
 Useful for things like score.
 * Provide a proper dispose() method which cleans everything out + Make script restart at end after a tap